 Yes!
 I do virtual or telehealth therapy via a very user-friendly and HIPAA-compliant platform.
-All of my sessions during this Covid-19 shelter-in-place are via video until further notice This can be a very helpful and practical option for those who live in a remote area; who have busy schedules; or who simply prefer to receive therapy in the comfort of their own home.
-Please let me know if you are interested in virtual therapy and we can talk about whether this is appropriate for you.
+All of my sessions during this Covid-19 shelter-in-place are via video until further notice.
+Ongoing virtual therapy can be a very helpful and practical option for those who live in a remote area; who have busy schedules; or who simply prefer to receive therapy in the comfort of their own home.
+Please let me know if you have questions about virtual therapy and we can talk about whether this is appropriate for you.

 Do you work with couples?
-Do you work with children?
+Do you work with children or teenagers?

 I only work with adults, and am only working with individuals, not couples, at this time.

 Integrative Psychotherapy is the integration of elements from different forms of psychotherapy in the treatment of a client.
 This is a progressive form of therapy that recognizes the uniqueness of each client, and the need to tailor treatment to fit each individual.
 Integrative Psychotherapy values all levels of functioning including the somatic, emotional, mental, and spiritual.